Kalvin Phillips

-Kalvin Mark Phillips (born 2 December 1995) is an English professional footballer who plays as a defensive midfielder for club Manchester City.
+Kalvin Mark Phillips (born 2 December 1995) is an English professional footballer who plays as a defensive midfielder for club Sheffield United on loan from club Manchester City.

 An academy graduate of hometown club Leeds United, Phillips made his senior debut in 2015.
 In the 2019–20 season, he was a member of the Leeds team coached by Marcelo Bielsa that won the Championship.
 Phillips signed for Manchester City in 2022 and was part of the squad that won a continental treble of the Premier League, FA Cup, and UEFA Champions League in his debut season.
 He struggled for playing time at City, spending time on loan with West Ham United and Ipswich Town.

 Phillips made his international debut for the England national team in 2020, and represented the country at UEFA Euro 2020, where England were runners-up, and the 2022 FIFA World Cup.

 Early life

 Kalvin Mark Phillips was born on 2 December 1995 in Leeds, West Yorkshire.
 He attended the Farnley Academy during his secondary school years.
 Phillips was one of four children and was raised in poverty while his mother worked two jobs and his father was in prison.